Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 Take your dose during your meal, not before

-The first is to take your metformin dose halfway through eating your meal rather than before you start eating.
+One key step is to take your metformin dose halfway through eating your meal, rather than before you start eating.

-Patients report far less stomach distress if there is already food within their stomach by the time their metformin dose is being digested, too.
+People taking the medicine report far less stomach distress if there is already food in their stomach by the time their metformin dose is being digested.

 Start with a very small dose